Michael Martin appointed as new CEO of St Kitts and Nevis Citizenship by Investment Unit

 "This is an operation that is very important to the development of the country, and to the people of the country.
 We will have to rebrand and refocus the programme, define our strategic goals, and create some new investment options that would be aligned to those strategic goals. ”

 The Citizenship by Investment Programme is expected to undergo a complete evolution.
-Martin spoke of the strategic plans he has in store for the Unit and reiterated that the focus is on advancing the country.
+Martin spoke of the strategic plans he has instore for the Unit and reiterated that focus is on advancing the country.
 “We will be looking at emerging markets and redefining our target client.
 There must be some exclusivity to it,” he added.

 Martin’s past experience as a service provider in the investment migration industry and his local roots make him the right candidate to understand what our external stakeholders require from us as well as knowing how we can use this programme to uplift our people.